2023 Solar Incentives Guide for Princeton, TX - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: You can sign a net metering agreement with your Princeton utility company.
-This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
+- Net Metering: You may be able to sign a net metering agreement with your Princeton utility company, that may apply to all or a percentage of the excess electricity that is generated by your solar panels.
 They will then deduct this value from your utility bill each month.

 Federal Solar Incentives

-When thinking about solar incentives, you probably think of federal incentives first.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.